5T33Z0/Clover-Crate/ACPI/README.md

 ## DSDT
 ### Patches
-In this sub-section, you can add renaming rules (binary renames) to replace text inside your system's `DSDT` dynamically in binary code, represented by hex values.
+In this sub-section of `ACPI`, you can add renaming rules (binary renames) to replace text inside your system's `DSDT` dynamically in binary code, represented by hex values.
 In other words, you replace text (characters, digits and symbols) with other text to either avoid conflicts with macOS or to make certain devices/features work within macOS by renaming them to something it knows.

 ![Bildschirmfoto 2021-05-16 um 07 27 17](https://user-images.githubusercontent.com/76865553/135732656-82fe792e-7225-4255-beb9-d1074eb1522b.png)